wix/Detox/docs/Introduction.AndroidDevEnv.md

 * https://www.java.com/en/download/help/version_manual.xml
 * https://medium.com/notes-for-geeks/java-home-and-java-home-on-macos-f246cab643bd

+## Android SDK

+If you have Android Studio installed - as most of us do, then the SDK should be available for you somewhere on your machine<sup>*</sup>.
+However, for CI agents -- possibly running with no GUI, or if you simply don't want the somewhat bloated piece of software on your computer, it is possible to simply download the SDK and tool-set, purely.
+Both cases are covered in the [Android guide about Android Studio](https://developer.android.com/studio/).
+For the pure-tools option, refer to the `Command line tools only` section at the bottom.

+For more help on setting the SDK up, [this guide might be helpful](https://www.androidcentral.com/installing-android-sdk-windows-mac-and-linux-tutorial).

+Whatever option you choose, and whichever platform you're running on (Mac, Linux, Windows), we strongly recommend that eventually you would have 2 additional things set up:

+* The path to the SDK's root directory is set into the `ANDROID_SDK_ROOT` [environment variable](https://developer.android.com/studio/command-line/variables).
+* The path to the SDK's root directory is set into the global [`PATH`](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them) on your computer.

+_<sup>* Inspect the content of your `ANDROID_SDK_ROOT` and `ANDROID_HOME` environment variables.</sup>_

-## Android AOSP Emulators
+## Android (AOSP) Emulators

+Mobile-apps' automation needs an Android device to run on.
+If you haven't already done so, you should  [set up an Emulator](https://developer.android.com/studio/run/emulator).
+But, wait - don't install the default one, just yet: read through.

-We've long proven that for automation - which requires a stable and deterministic environment, Google's emulators running with Google API's simply don't deliver what it takes.
+We've long proven that for automation - which requires a stable and deterministic environment, Google's emulators running with Google API's simply don't deliver what's needed.
 Be it the preinstalled Google play-services - which tend to take up a lot of CPU, or even Google's `gboard` Keyboard - which is full-featured but overly bloated: These encourage flakiness in tests, which we are desperate to avoid in automation.

 Fortunately, the Android team at Google offers a pretty decent alternative: **AOSP emulators** (Android Open-Source Project).
 While possibly lacking some of the extended Google services, and a bit less fancy overall, **we strongly recommend** to strictly use this flavor of emulators for running automation/Detox tests.
 They can be installed alongside regular emulators.